-- J - (ix) A statement that should circumstances so dictate the society, in consultation with the Judges, may alter arrangements as necessary.
-Such changes and the circumstances surrounding them must be reported to the Kennel Club at the earliest opportunity. - (x) A statement, if applicable, that the society may reserve to itself the right to refuse any entry, except that this shall not apply in terms of the preference in the draw Regulations (ref J7.i.).
-The Kennel Club must be notified in writing of all such refusals with the society's reason. - (xi) Notice of any restrictions or conditions attached to the Stakes, including arrangements for the substitution of dogs. - (2) No modification may be made to the schedule after publication except by permission of the Kennel Club, followed by advertisement in appropriate journals if time permits before the closing of entries. - (3) The schedule must be accompanied by a separate nomination or official entry form on which the wording of the declaration to be signed is in accordance with the specimen issued by the Kennel Club. - (4) The Secretary of the society shall send a copy of the schedule and entry form to the Kennel Club within three days of printing. - c.
+- (xii) Notice of any restrictions or conditions attached to the stakes, including arrangements for the substitution of dogs. - (2) No modification may be made to the schedule after publication except by permission of the Kennel Club, followed by advertisement in appropriate journals if time permits before the closing of entries. - (3) The schedule must be accompanied by a separate nomination or official entry form on which the wording of the declaration to be signed is in accordance with the specimen issued by the Kennel Club. - (4) The secretary of the society shall send a copy of the schedule and entry form to the Kennel Club within three days of printing. - d.
 Card

-A society holding a Field Trial must publish a card which must include: (1) On the front outside cover or title page:
+A society holding a field trial must publish a card which must include: (1) On the front outside cover or title page:

 - (i) The name of the society and its ID number.

-- (ii) The breed(s) and type of Stake(s) to be run at the Trial.
+- (ii) The breed(s) and type of Stake(s) to be run at the trial.

-- (iii) Date(s) of the Trial.
+- (iii) Date(s) of the trial.

-- (iv) Names of the Judges and their ID numbers.
+- (iv) Names of the judges and their ID numbers.

-- (v) Name of the Chief Steward.
+- (v) Name of the chief steward.

-- (vi) Venue of the Trial.
+- (vi) Venue of the trial.

 - (2) Contents

-- (i) A statement that the Field Trial is held under Kennel Club Rules and Regulations.
+- A statement that the field trial is held under Kennel Club Rules and Regulations.

-- (ii) A definition of each Stake to be run at the Trial.
+- (ii) A definition of each stake to be run at the trial.

 - (iii) The prizes offered.

 - (iv) Entries listed as follows:

 Registered name and number of dog and/or Stud Book number.
 Name of owner(s).